Indian Aviation Vision 2040 for 1bn Flyers: What are Major New Airports Coming up in India in 2025 and 2026

 Sabarimala International Airport, Kerala

-Good news for the Sabarimala pilgrims from across the world!
-The proposed Sabarimala International Airport project on 2570 acres of land at Cheruvally Estate near Erumely in Kottayam district has overcome its first hurdle and gained the Union Environment Ministry Panel’s approval in June 2023.
-Now it’s up for impact assessment and if things fall in place as per the Kerala government’s plan, Sabarigiri International Airport will be the nearest airport for Sabarimala and the fifth international air travel hub in Kerala.
+Good news for Sabarimala pilgrims from across the world!
+The proposed Sabarimala International Airport project on 2570 acres of land at Cheruvally Estate near Erumely in Kottayam district has made significant progress.
+It has gained momentum with the Union Environment Ministry Panel’s approval and the Ministry of Civil Aviation’s approval in 2023.
+In February 2024, the Central government gave site and defense clearance for the airport construction.
+If things fall in place as per Kerala government’s plan, Sabarimala International Airport will be the nearest airport to Sabarimala Ayyappa Swamy Temple.
 Currently, Cochin International Airport is the nearest airport to Sabarimala at a distance of 155 km.

 Location: Erumeli, approximately 40 km from Kottayam